-&lt;sup>18 Family relationship up to the fourth civil degree either by consanguinity or affinity.
+&lt;sup>47 Family relationship up to the fourth civil degree either by consanguinity or affinity.

-conflicts or differences.
-Thus, in such a situation best efforts were exerted to settle the conflicts or differences in a peaceful manner through open communication/discussion, without resorting to court action or similar action.
-The Company has always encouraged the use of alternative modes of dispute resolution that can amicably settle conflicts or differences.
+resolution that can amicably settle conflicts or differences.
 Thus, it actively participates in the mandatory conciliation and mediation proceedings prescribed by judicial, quasi-judicial and administrative bodies.
-Corporation & Third Parties With respect to disputes involving Management and the Company's employees who are covered by Collective Bargaining Agreements, the said agreement provides for a "Grievance Machinery".
+With respect to disputes involving Management and the Company's employees who are covered by Collective Bargaining Agreements, the said agreement provides for a "Grievance Machinery".
 Likewise, it is provided therein that "the parties agree on the principle that all disputes between Labor and Management may be settled through friendly negotiations.
 The same Agreement provides for Arbitration to the effect that if the Grievance Machinery fails, the dispute may be settled by a voluntary arbitrator mutually chosen by the parties.
 Corporation & Regulatory Authorities The Company has always encouraged the use of alternative modes of dispute resolution that can amicably settle conflicts or differences.
 Thus, the Company accordingly and promptly responds to the communications, request for clarification, comments, requirements of regulatory authorities and ultimately comply with the decision or instruction of the regulatory agency in the absence of a clear conflict with existing laws.